 Claim: "Using the easy-to-learn, low-temperature cooking methods taught by Saladmaster, customers can find simple ways to make food taste better and to prepare it faster.
 Foods can cook with little or no oil, reducing calories and fat in meals, while maintaining flavor.
 Cooking without water and using lower temperature settings help foods to maintain texture, color and flavor, while preserving nutrients in vegetables up to 98%."

-The Truth: And yet again, you can use all of these methods with any lidded cookware.
+The Truth: Again, you can use all of these methods with any lidded cookware.
 And you should, if retaining nutrients is important to you.
 But please use a little healthy fat, not only to add flavor but to increase the nutrient profile of the food.

-The low heat, low fat, low-temp cooking method called waterless is a healthy way to cook (although we suggest some fat, not no fat).
-However, you can achieve similar results with any lidded cookware.
+The low heat, low fat, low-temp method called waterless cooking is a healthy way to cook (although we recommend some fat, not no fat).
+But you can achieve similar results with any lidded cookware.
 It doesn't even have to be stainless steel, although that is one of the healthiest cookware choices you can make.

 Waterless Cookware Vs Clad Stainless Steel Cookware: What Are the Differences?

 The one real difference is in the vapor valve technology.
 Not all brands sold as waterless have this, but many do.
-These pans alert you to when it's time to lower the heat; no retail brands (that we know of) have anything like this.
+These pans alert you to when it's time to lower the heat by whistling or clicking; no retail brands (that we know of) have anything like this.

 Whether you think the valve technology is cool or gimmicky may be what separates the waterless buyers from the retail brand buyers.
-While the alerting technology is kind of cool, we at TRK don't think it's worth the extra cost you'll pay for this cookware.
-It's largely a gimmick that promises better a surefire way to get better results in the kitchen.
-But you can get the same results with any decent quality lidded cookware, just by paying attention to what you're doing and getting a feel for how the waterless method works.
+While the alerting technology is kind of cool, we don't think it's worth the extra cost you'll pay for this cookware.
+It's largely a gimmick that promises a surefire way to get better results in the kitchen.
+But you can get the same results with any decent quality cookware just by paying attention to what you're doing and getting a feel for how the waterless method works.

-The truth is that Saladmaster is really no better than a brand like All-Clad.
+Saladmaster is no better than a brand like All-Clad.
 Their primary marketing strategy is to make you believe it is, but we assure you, the differences are minimal.
 And when we're looking at health issues, there are no differences at all--there are only differences in how people use their cookware.

-Furthermore, we much prefer the stainless lid pulls and handles on the major retail brands: they're more durable, and (we think) much prettier, too--as you can see if you compare the two photos above.
+Furthermore, we much prefer the stainless lid pulls and handles on the major retail brands: they're more durable, and prettier, too--as you can see if you compare the two photos above.